Last Updated on August 29, 2022

 Tent Camping Essentials

 The essence of tent camping 101 is like making a short-term home in the outdoors.
 A successful packing of essential tent camping gear makes the journey way smoother.
 That’s why you should know what to bring and how to find out.

 One of the essential accessories for tent camping!
 When it comes to choosing a tent, you can either buy one or else you can rent one.
 Although renting a tent is a smart decision when you are absolutely new here.
 It’s an excellent option to try out a tent before investing.
-There are lots of outdoor retailers or outfitter; you can borrow one from them.
+There are lots of outdoor retailers or outfitters; you can borrow one from them.

 Conversely, if you are taking it as a long-term investment within budget, you can go for instant tents.
 Make sure to choose the best instant tents for camping.
 These tents can be installed within a few times, which anyone can do.
 In either way, make sure to select the right size, and it has to be waterproof as well.

 Sleeping Bags and Pads

 Among both, goose down is a bit expensive yet lightweight and synthetic is less costly but heavier.
 Mummy bags can hold heat perfectly, best for winter.
 Moreover, sleeping pads help to keep you warmer, and it provides a cushion on your back, shoulder, hips on an uneven surface.

 Tent Camping Mattress

 Who doesn’t like to sit around a campfire?
 No one!
 It is difficult to sit on the ground for longer, so better you take portable chairs or stools.
 Besides, you can bring a portable picnic table for keeping the necessary tools.

 One of the most pleasing parts of camping is roasting marshmallows.
 Apart from that, for cooking other things, a camp stove is a perfect choice.
 Besides, you’ll need bowls, pot, cups, cutlery, spatulas, and fuel for stoves.
 Here is a few meal recommendation;

 - Oatmeal with jam